-For this reason, the inventory continues to be an important part of any Connecticut housing market forecast in 2022.
+For this reason, the inventory continues to be an important part of any Connecticut housing market forecast.

-Additionally, most foreclosures were put on pause in the past two years due to regulations related to COVID-19, which further added to the inventory problems.
+Additionally, most foreclosures were put on pause in previous years due to regulations related to COVID-19, which further added to the inventory problems.

 Another factor that has shaped the market in previous the past two years is that mortgage interest rates had decreased, resulting in more people qualifying for a mortgage to buy a new home, driving the sales up.
 This was part of the COVID-19 mortgage relief program for real estate investors.
 However, mortgage interest rates rose significantly in 2022, completely disrupting the market and disqualifying a large number of people and removing them from the market as potential buyers.

-With all this in mind, the demand for properties has led to the average house price in Connecticut in 2023sitting at $334,600.
+With all this in mind, the demand for properties has led to the average house price in Connecticut by the end of 2023 was sitting at $394,900.
+House prices in Connecticut in 2024 are likely to continue to increase due to the inventory.
 However, this number will vary depending on which area you are looking to buy or sell in and whether it is a larger metro area, or a small-knit community.
-The biggest change in price is in Fairfield County, where the demand is high.

 New Haven, CT

-With the housing market slowing down, obtaining a property may be in closer reach for many people who were denied this over the past couple of years.
-The housing market in Connecticut in 2023 is predicted to be much more active, stable and balanced, as it returns to some normalcy.
+With Connecticut’s current inventory of houses and interest rates stabilizing, obtaining a property may be in closer reach for many people who were denied this over the past couple of years.
+The housing market in Connecticut in 2024 is predicted to be much more active, stable and balanced.

-When you choose to buy or sell your home in Connecticut in 2023, it is vital that you do it at the right time.
-If you need additional support, contact our specialist team today for more help.
+When you choose to buy or sell your home in Connecticut in 2024, it is vital that you do it at the right time.
+If you need additional support, contact our specialist team of real estate agents today for more help.